prodriguezsosa/conText/vignettes/quickstart.md

 In this guide we will use the sample objects included in the package:
 `cr_sample_corpus`, `cr_glove_subset` and `cr_transform`.
 Note, these
-are only meant to illustrate function implementations, keep in mind their (small) size when interepreting results.
+are only meant to illustrate function implementations, keep in mind their (small) size when interpreting results.
 We’ve made available the full versions of these objects [here](https://www.dropbox.com/sh/6dfr3i6no6nzvm0/AADqk6HFTvZJGNyu3FuO62kGa?dl=0).